 The Turks and Caicos has a large number of protected nature reserves and national parks, where it’s illegal to harvest any marine animal other than lionfish.
 Much of the coastline surrounding the island of Providenciales is protected, including the popular Grace Bay Beach, Leeward Beach, the Bight Beach and Bight Reef, Smith’s Reef, and Malcolm’s Road Beach.
 Fishing in a protected area will incur a significant fine.

-It you fish or collect conch or lobster on your own, it’s your responsibility to have the appropriate licenses and have knowledge of protected areas and regulations.
+If you fish or collect conch or lobster on your own, it’s your responsibility to have the appropriate licenses and knowledge of protected areas and regulations.